 |queue.Q.REQ||example.A||Correspondence between the JNDI name of the queue (Q.REQ) and the real name of the queue in ActiveMQ (example.A).|

 |Provider URL||tcp://localhost:61616||The address and port to attack ActiveMQ.|

 The following screenshot shows the above configurations −

 Now add the Listener element.
 This element is responsible for storing all of the results of your JMS requests in a file and presenting a visual model of the data.

 - Add a View Results Tree listener by selecting Add > Listener > View Results Tree.

 Now save the above test plan as jmsptp_test.jmx.
 Execute this test plan using Run > Start option.

-Return to the admin console of ActiveMQ, from this we can see message status in the queue.
+Return to the admin console of ActiveMQ.
+Here we can see the message status in the queue.